I need support with mental health

 If you don’t feel 999 is appropriate, speak to an adult at school or call the YoungMinds Parent helpline – 0808 802 5544

 We are here to help you.
-Often talking with the class teacher, pastoral team or senior leader is a huge first step.
+Often talking with the class teacher, SENCo team, pastoral team or a senior leader is a huge first step.
 Alongside a cup of tea, we can talk through the concerns and hopefully put something into place at school.
-Should be feel more support is needed, we’ll talk through possibile options.
+Should be feel more support is needed, we’ll talk through possible options.

-Our pastoral team are Mrs Greer, Miss Campbell and Mrs Bennett.
+Our pastoral team are Mrs Greer and Miss Campbell.

 The school’s number is 01256 346 111.

-If you feel you need to make a referral to access CAHMS support, speak to school or with your GP.
+If you feel you need to make a referral to access CAMHS support, speak to school or with your GP.